madkom/event-sourcing-php/Client/README.md

 ## Client Application

+### About the application

+    Application is written with DDD + Event Sourcing + CQRS (part) in mind.
+    For REST UI (Phalcon2)[https://phalconphp.com/pl/] is used, since it has the fastest request/response time from all frameworks right now.
+    Domain is based (broadway)[https://github.com/qandidate-labs/broadway] framework
+    It stores all events in EventStore.

+### About the layers

 `Domain` - Most important layer in the application.
 Should contain high cohesion and be open for extending closed for modification.
 All classes should hide their internal behaviour and abstract logic which is not revealed yet or actions, which going to be handle by 3rd party.